ankaAR/bestiario5e/_creatures/water-elemental-myrmidon-a.md

 ***Trident.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 7 (1d6 + 4) puntos de daño perforante.

 ***Freezing Strikes (Recarga 6).*** The myrmidon uses Multiattack.
-Each attack that hits deals an extra 5 (1d10) cold damage, and the target's speed is reduced by 10 feet until the end of the myrmidon's next turn.
+Each attack that hits deals an extra 5 (1d10) puntos de daño por frío, and the target's speed is reduced by 10 feet until the end of the myrmidon's next turn.